MasSica/Self-Supervised-Deep-Reinforcement-Learning-for-DC-HPC-Reconfiguration-/README.md

 ## Results

 The DRL agent was able to obtain a improvemnt in training time for a test distributed computer vision application of a factor 5, while the RA-DRL was able to get to the same result with up to 64% improvement in convergence time.

+## How to run
+1 - Download the code
+2 - Install the required packages in requirements.txt
+3 - Choose which scenario you want to simulate: pure DRL or RA-DRL 4 - Run the assciated main file